-I Corinthians 1:4-8 I thank my God always on your behalf, for the grace of God which is given you by Jesus Christ [part of His providence]; that in every thing you are enriched by him [once God starts, He begins to enrich us in every aspect of life so that we can fulfill our part within His work], in all utterance, and in all knowledge; even as the testimony of Christ was confirmed in you [the testimony of Christ was the gospel of the kingdom of God]: So that you come behind in no gift [another aspect of God's grace; another aspect of God's providence; another aspect of God's faithfulness]; waiting for the coming of our Lord Jesus Christ: Who shall also confirm you unto the end [just like Paul wrote in Philippians 1:6], that you may be blameless in the day of our Lord Jesus Christ.
+I Corinthians 1:4-8 I thank my God always concerning you for the grace of God which was given to you by Christ Jesus [part of His providence], that you were enriched in every thing by Him [once God starts, He begins to enrich us in every aspect of life so that we can fulfill our part within His work] in all utterance and in all knowledge, even as the testimony of Christ was confirmed in you [the testimony of Christ was the gospel of the Kingdom of God], so that you come short in no gift [another aspect of God's grace; another aspect of God's providence; another aspect of God's faithfulness], waiting for the revelation of our Lord Jesus Christ, who will also confirm you to the end [just like Paul wrote in Philippians 1:6], that you may be blameless in the day of our Lord Jesus Christ.

 God is not going to produce a flawed product.
-You're going to be blameless in His eyes, but it may take some rough going through to get us to be blameless, to lose the pride and be completely and totally humble before Him like a little child.
+You are going to be blameless in His eyes, but it may take some rough going through to get us to be blameless, to lose the pride and be completely and totally humble before Him like a little child.

-I Corinthians 1:9 God is faithful, by whom you were called unto the fellowship of his Son Jesus Christ our Lord.
+I Corinthians 1:9 God is faithful, by whom you were called into the fellowship of His Son, Jesus Christ our Lord.

 Again, each of us is in the church because He is faithful.
 That thought ought to encourage us.
 Even as He was faithful unto the fathers in former times, He will be faithful to us.

-I Thessalonians 5:14-16 Now we exhort you, brethren, warn them that are unruly, comfort the feeble minded, support the weak, be patient toward all men.
-See that none render evil for evil unto any man; but ever follow that which is good, both among yourselves, and to all men.
-Rejoice evermore.
+I Thessalonians 5:14-16 Now we exhort you, brethren, warn those who are unruly, comfort the fainthearted, uphold the weak, be patient toward all.
+See that no one renders evil for evil to anyone, but always pursue what is good both for yourselves and for all.
+Rejoice always.

 There are no people on the earth who have more to rejoice about than we do.
 There are no people on earth who have more to be thankful for than we do.

-I Thessalonians 5:17-23 Pray without ceasing.
-In every thing [meaning in every circumstance] give thanks: for this is the will of God in Christ Jesus concerning you.
-Quench not the Spirit.
-Despise not prophesying.
-Prove all things; hold fast that which is good.
-Abstain from all appearance of evil.
-And the very God of peace sanctify you wholly; and I pray God your whole spirit and soul and body be preserved blameless unto the coming of our Lord Jesus Christ.
+I Thessalonians 5:17-23 Pray without ceasing, in everything [meaning in every circumstance] give thanks; for this is the will of God in Christ Jesus for you.
+Do not quench the Spirit.
+Do not despise prophecies.
+Test all things; hold fast what is good.
+Abstain from every form of evil.
+Now may the God of peace Himself sanctify you completely; and may your whole spirit, soul, and body be preserved blameless at the coming of our Lord Jesus Christ.

 Notice why he said that:

-I Thessalonians 5:24 Faithful is he that calls you, who also will do it.
+I Thessalonians 5:24 He who calls you is faithful, who also will do it.

-Paul didn't have any doubts at all that God was going to faithfully follow through in giving us whatever it is we need.
+Paul did not have any doubts at all that God was going to faithfully follow through in giving us whatever it is we need.

-Let's go back to the book of Deuteronomy and touch bases there at least one more time.
-Deuteronomy 4:25-31 is a warning.
-Most of chapter 4 is an exhortation concerning the lessons that are in Deuteronomy 1, 2, and 3.
+Let us go back to the book of Deuteronomy and touch bases there at least one more time.
+Most of chapter 4 is a warning and an exhortation concerning the lessons that are in Deuteronomy 1-3.

-Deuteronomy 4:25-29 When you shall beget children, and children's children, and you shall have remained long in the land, and shall corrupt yourselves [that's very interesting], and make a graven image, or the likeness of any thing, and shall do evil in the sight of the LORD your God, to provoke him to anger: I call heaven and earth to witness against you this day, that you shall soon utterly perish from off the land whereunto you go over Jordan to possess it; you shall not prolong your days upon it, but shall utterly be destroyed.
-And the LORD shall scatter you among the nations, and you shall be left few in number among the heathen, whither the LORD shall lead you.
-And there you shall serve gods, the work of men's hands, wood and stone, which neither see, nor hear, nor eat, nor smell.
-But if from thence you shall seek the LORD your God, you shall find him, if you seek him with all your heart and with all your soul.
+Deuteronomy 4:25-29 When you beget children and grandchildren, and you have grown old in the land, and act corruptly [that is very interesting] and make a carved image in the form of anything, and do evil in the sight of the LORD your God to provoke Him to anger, I call heaven and earth to witness against you this day, that you will soon utterly perish from the land which you cross over the Jordan to possess; you will not prolong your days in it, but will be utterly destroyed.
+And the LORD shall scatter you among the peoples, and you will be left few in number among the nations where the LORD will drive you.
+And there you will serve gods, the work of men's hands, wood and stone, which neither see nor hear nor eat nor smell.
+But from there you will seek the LORD your God, and you will find Him if you seek Him with all your heart and with all your soul.

 We are all going to go off the path that God has plotted out for us.
 We are all going to sin from time to time, but because God is faithful, He is holding the door open for us, like the prodigal son, to come back.
 Certainly, there are stipulations.
 There are requirements that we have to meet, and we have to seek Him with all of our heart and with all of our soul.

-Deuteronomy 4:30 When you are in tribulation, and all these things are come upon you, even in the latter days . . .
+Deuteronomy 4:30 When you are in distress, and all these things come upon you, in the latter days . . .

-Deuteronomy 4:30-31 . . . if you turn to the LORD your God, and shall be obedient unto his voice; (For the LORD your God is a merciful God;) he will NOT forsake you, neither destroy you, nor forget the covenant of your fathers which he swore unto them.
+Deuteronomy 4:30-31 . . . when you turn to the LORD your God, and obey to His voice (For the LORD your God is a merciful God), he will notforsake you nor destroy you, nor forget the covenant of your fathers which He swore to them.

-This is directed, at least up unto that point, at the citizens of the United States and Britain, and so forth.
-But when He put that in about the latter days, the latter times, it brought it right down to our day, and it can be taken personally for you and me, because we don't know how much tribulation we are going to have to go through along with our fellow citizens in our respective nation.
+This is directed, at least up to that point, at the citizens of the United States and Britain, and so forth.
+But when He put that in about the latter days, the latter times, it brought it right down to our day, and it can be taken personally for you and me, because we do not know how much tribulation we are going to have to go through along with our fellow citizens in our respective nation.

-So, when the World Trade Center gets blown up, it's already impacting on you and me.
-It doesn't matter that we're Christian.
-We are going to suffer right along with those who are part and parcel of this nation and are not part of the kingdom of God.
-A great deal of that is going to touch on you and me, and it's going to prove to be a difficult thing for some of us to handle.
+So, when the World Trade Center gets blown up, it is already impacting on you and me.
+It does not matter that we are Christian.
+We are going to suffer right along with those who are part and parcel of this nation and are not part of the Kingdom of God.
+A great deal of that is going to touch on you and me, and it is going to prove to be a difficult thing for some of us to handle.
 Some of us are going to crack under the stress that it creates.

 But always remember this—Deuteronomy says that God is faithful and if we will turn to Him, even though we have sinned and even though we have become a prodigal son, He will hold the door open for you and me to come back to Him, no matter how far, it seems, we have drifted from Him.
 He will hold the door open because He is faithful to His promise.

 Moses understood this and maybe Israel should have understood it.
-It's interesting that in a very short time after Israel came out of Egypt and Israel received the law, one of the first incidents recorded in Exodus 32 is the golden calf incident.
+It is interesting that in a very short time after Israel came out of Egypt and Israel received the law, one of the first incidents recorded in Exodus 32 is the Golden Calf incident.
 As they, in their efforts to understand God, in their efforts to worship God, reconfigured the nature of God, and in their mind God was reconfigured into an animal.
-That's pretty base, but it's a vivid picture of the capability of the human heart to create gods in the image that it thinks God should be like.
+That is pretty base, but it is a vivid picture of the capability of the human heart to create gods in the image that it thinks God should be like.

 God understands this.
 This is one reason why He has to be so forgiving, because it takes a long time to get rid of our idolatry and to be truly committed and loyal to Him, to what He really is, and not what we think He is.
 All of us bring these misconceptions, these idolatries, into the church with us.